 Cornell Grants and Scholarships: Includes any Cornell University-administered grant, which do not have to be repaid.
 This amount may also include any other outside scholarships you have been awarded.

-Employment Earnings: Students are expected to contribute to their educational costs through on-campus work.
-Your earnings can be used to pay for other miscellaneous expenses that are not billed to your bursar account.
-Please note that earnings expectation is different from the “Federal Work-Study” program that is used by some domestic students.
+Please note that Cornell Work-Study is different from the "Federal Work-Study" program that is used by some domestic students.
 Cornell does not place students in jobs.
-There are many jobs available, and you are free to apply to the positions that best suit you.
+There are many jobs available, and you are free to apply for the positions that best suit you.
 Your earnings will be paid directly to you (not your Cornell bill) as a paycheck once every two weeks based on the number of hours you work and your rate of pay.

 Tax Withholding